Jahl icon

 12:00 PM | The Arts and Professional Wellbeing: Emerging Opportunities

 This panel spotlights initiatives in the arts and medical profession tending to the wellbeing of profession in these sectors.
-Speakers: Tan Hwee Ping (Ng Teng Fong General Hospital), Dr Victoria Ekstrom (Singhealth Duke-NUS Institute of Medical Humanities, Hoo Kuan Cien (CITRUS Pratices), and Angela Tan (ART:DIS).
+Speakers: Tan Hwee Ping (Ng Teng Fong General Hospital), Dr Victoria Ekstrom (Singhealth Duke-NUS Institute of Medical Humanities, Hoo Kuan Cien (CITRUS practices), and Angela Tan (ART:DIS).

 1:00 PM | Lunch break (Catered)